Discover more at Ham House and Garden

 Explore the well-preserved interiors of one of the grandest Stuart houses in England, created to impress in the 17th-century by the Duchess of Lauderdale and her husband the Duke.

-Explore the formal gardens at Ham House, a celebration of the past with a modern sensibility.
-Enjoy a historic Kitchen Garden, recreated to provide food and cut flowers all year round.
+Explore the gardens at Ham House, a celebration of the past with a modern sensibility.
+Take in the sights, scents and sounds of the productive Kitchen Garden and relax in the shade of the Wilderness.

 Wander around the riverside landscape surrounding Ham House and explore parkland, meadows and wetland.